ElvenTools/elven-tools-website/src/docs/sc-endpoints.md

 - `populateAllowlist` - You can set up the allowlist by populating the storage with addresses.
 Keep 320 addresses as max per one transaction.
 Otherwise, it could reach the max gas limit.
 - `enableAllowlist` - You can enable to allowlist.
 Only then will it work.
 Remember about that.
 - `disableAllowlist` - Tou can disable the allowlist and keep standard minting functionality
+- `clearAllowlist` - It will clear the whole allowlist.
+The best is to keep a max of 1300 addresses in the allowlist at a time.
+Of course, if only you plan to clear it later.
+If you keep more and want to clear it, you can reach the gas limit for a transaction.
+So it would be best to split the allowlist per drop, keep it as small as possible and clear it each time.
+- `removeAllowlistAddress` - removes a single address from allowlist

 ### Endpoints for all